 As stated earlier in this report, the Mt.
 Todd Project has an excellent drillhole database comprised of drill core, photographs of the drill core, assay certificates and results, and geologic logs.
 The meticulous preservation of the drill core and associated "hard copies" of the data are a testament to the originators of the project and the subsequent companies that have worked on the project.
 All data are readily available for inspection and verification.
 In addition, most of the subsequent companies or their consultants that have examined the project have completed checks of the data and assay results.
-Other than the "normal" types of errors inherent in a project this size, (i.e. mislabeled intervals, number transpositions, etc.), which were corrected prior to Tetra Tech's resource estimation, it is Tetra Tech's opinion that the databases and associated data are of a "high quality" in nature.
+The author has reviewed drill core, drill core logs and assay certificates.
+Other than the "normal" types of errors inherent in a project this size, (i.e. mislabeled intervals, number transpositions, etc.), which were corrected prior to Tetra Tech's resource estimation, it is Tetra Tech's opinion that the databases and associated data are of a "high quality" in nature and valid for use in mineral resource and reserve estimation.